Divorce or dissolution of a registered partnership

 - Your lawyer will file for divorce with the court by submitting a petition.
 Your lawyer will draft this petition together with you.

-Termination of registered partnership without court proceedings
+Termination of a registered partnership without court proceedings

 - Choose a lawyer or notary.

-Termination of registered partnership through the courts
+Termination of a registered partnership through the courts

 This works the same way as in a divorce.

-How long will it take?
+How long does it take?

 Additional information